10 Common Investment Myths Debunked

 Q5: Can high returns only be achieved with high risks?

-A5: While there’s often a relationship between risk and return, high returns can also be achieved through well-considered, diversified investment strategies without taking on undue risk.
+A5: There’s often a relationship between risk and return.
+However, high returns can be achieved through well-considered, diversified investment strategies.
+This is possible without taking on undue risk.

 Q6: Do I need a financial advisor to invest?
 A6: While a financial advisor can provide valuable advice, it’s not mandatory to have one.
 Many investors manage their portfolios successfully with self-directed investing, thanks to available resources and tools.